RMD Relief and Guidance for 2023

 Relief with respect to change in RMD age to 73

-The RMD age is the age at which IRA owners and employees must generally start taking distributions from their IRAs and workplace retirement plans, though an exception may apply if an employee is still working for the employer sponsoring the plan.
-(For Roth IRAs, RMDs are not required during the lifetime of the IRA
+The RMD age is when IRA owners and employees generally must start taking distributions from their IRAs and workplace retirement plans.
+An exception applies if an employee is still working for the employer sponsoring the plan.
+(Roth IRAs do not require RMDs during the owner’s lifetime.)

-The SECURE 2.0 Act of 2022 increased the general RMD age from 72 to 73 (for individuals reaching age 72 after 2022).
-Since then, some individuals reaching age 72 in 2023 have taken distributions for 2023 even though they do not need to take a distribution until they reach age 73 under the changes made by the legislation.
+The SECURE 2.0 Act of 2022 increased the general RMD age from 72 to 73 for individuals reaching age 72 after 2022.
+Some individuals who reached age 72 in 2023 have already taken distributions even though they are not required to do so until age 73.

-Distributions from IRAs and workplace retirement plans can generally be rolled over tax-free to another retirement account within 60 days of the distribution.
-(RMD amounts cannot be rolled over.)
-The 60-day window for a rollover may already have passed for some individuals who took distributions that were not required in 2023.
+Distributions from IRAs and retirement plans can typically be rolled over tax-free to another retirement account within 60 days.
+(Note: RMDs cannot be rolled over.)

 Tip: Generally, only one rollover is permitted from a particular IRA within a 12-month period.
 The special rollover allowed under this relief is permitted even if the IRA owner or surviving spouse has rolled over distribution in the last 12 months.
 However, making such a rollover will preclude the IRA owner or surviving spouse from rolling over distribution in the next 12 months.
 (Note that an individual could still make direct trustee-to-trustee transfers since they do not count as rollovers under the one-rollover-per-year rule.)